 |What are the risk factors for speech and language disorders?||Cohort||Case control;

 |Quality of Life/Perspective

-In addition to research design, you must also consider study methodology to identify any limitations of the evidence.
+In addition to considering research design, you should also consider study methodology to identify any limitations of the external evidence.
 Limitations are the shortcomings or external influences for which the investigators of a study could not, or did not, control.
 Because study limitations can influence the outcomes of an investigation, it is crucial to identify any sources of bias or systematic errors in methodology.

 To help determine what limitations exist, you can appraise the methodological quality of each study using one of many available research design–specific checklists.
-Depending on the checklist, some or all of the following features are appraised:
+Depending on the checklist, you can appraise some or all of the following features:

 Although other sources of bias exist, they are not typically assessed as part of these checklists.
 Other sources of bias to consider include conflicts of interest and publication bias.